MARCHING COMPASSES (cont'd)

 GLAUSER

-PROFILE - J. M. GLAUSER & Sons was a British manufacturer (more information HERE).
+J. M. GLAUSER & Sons was a British manufacturer (more information HERE).

-The compasses produced (see pic. of catalogue at right) were pocket hunter and wrist versions of the Mk VI, a variation of the Mk III marching compass during WWII and a Mk IX (see below).
+The compasses produced (see pic. of catalogue at right) were pocket hunter and wrist versions of the pocket compass Mk VI, a variation of the Mk III marching compass during WWII and a Mk IX (see below).

 In 1951, the company received a substantial order for compasses (through J. H. Steward Ltd. of the Strand, London) from the Mount Everest Reconnaissance Expedition, led by Eric Shipton - a final accolade to a skilled and high-class manufacturer, whose founder had personally designed the Light Mountain Theodolite for E.R.
 Watts & Son, London, which was supplied to the Mount Everest Expeditions of 1922 and 1924.